academie-de-espee/marshal-rules-update/handbook.md

     #.
 Participants will be divided into the following divisions:
         #.
 Division 1 will be for youths ages 6-9, and may authorize in plastic rapier.
         #.
 Division 2 will be for youths ages 10-13, and may authorize in plastic rapier and light rapier.
         #.
-Division 3 will be for youths ages 14-17, and may authorize in light rapier and heavy rapier.
+Division 3 will be for youths ages 14-17, and may authorize in light rapier and rapier.
 #.
 Training
     #.
 Youths must have a "Permission to Practice" card as issued by the MOL office to practice or train rapier combat.
     #.
 Adults may train with youths under the following restrictions:
         #.
 Biological parents, adoptive parents, or any court appointed legal guardian may always work with their youths.
         #.
 Adults authorized in light rapier may work with youths in Division 1 or Division 2 in controlled practice or training situations.
         #.
-Adults authorized in heavy rapier may work with youths in Division 3 using heavy rapier in controlled practice or training situations.
+Adults authorized in rapier may work with youths in Division 3 using rapier in controlled practice or training situations.
         #.
 Adults working with youths must follow the same weapon and armor standards.
 #.
 Authorizations
     #.
 Youths may only participate in tournaments or melees with an authorization.